josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 It is possible to save data using a combination of Mutable and Immutable Data to create an emulation file-system on top of the network called NFS.

-NFS uses Immutable Data to save a file content, it then creates an entry in a given Mutable Data structure.
+NFS uses Immutable Data to save a file content, it then creates an entry in a given Mutable Data Structure.
 It uses the file name as the entry's key and the Immutable Data's address as the entry's value.

 This enables you to update or change a file by uploading a new Immutable Data file and then updating the file's address in the entry's value.
 This Mutable Data Structure can be used again to store more NFS files.